JackDraak/2016Udemy/OLW-SkyDefender-Redux/Assets/_Scripts/README.txt

 0.120.10 - 2016 Feb 25 - mostly custom artwork (still undone: clouds)
 0.120.2	- 2016 Feb 29 - now even the splash screen transition has broken... seriously annoying: all for simply tyrying to add a UI slider to said splash
 0.120.3 - 2016 Mar 5 - okay, seriously: fuck Unity3d scene management for failing to load scene states saved with full prefabs, et. al.  W T F... fixed splash at least....
+0.120.4 - 2016 Mar 7 - Unity3D can go to hell... more inconsistencies drove me to presently remove even the splash scene... considering new code for WebGL load delayer

 Development Notes: 0.120.3
 ==================